nex3/dep-import-when/Proposal.md

 * A library imported only as an interface view is not visible to `dart:mirrors`.

 All of this includes the library itself as well as any libraries it exports.

-If it exports a library that's imported normally elsewhere in the program, those two libraries are not considered identical, even if they otherwise would be according to the canonicalization rules.
+Interface views are canonicalized separately from normal libraries.

 ### Analysis